IgnasiLucas/Brachionus/README.md

 Some folders have their own conda environment.

 ---------------------------------------------------------------------------------------------------

+# 2020-06-29
+Edu advanced the article writing, and we need some figures slightly modified.

 # 2020-01-28
 Little attention is usually paid at the difference in variance of expression levels among conditions.
 This is just a first exploration, out of curiosity.
 See the report